Trusted Authentication

 Step 1: Generating a Partner Identity Verification Token

 The first step in Authenticating a User is generating a short-lived (1 minute), one-time-use Partner Identity Verification Token.
-In order to generate a token, your Client must provide a customer_id from your system (to be verified by Astra), as well as the Astra user_id, user_intent_id, or business_profile_id of the User.
+In order to generate a token (session token) provide one of the following in the request payload: user_id, user_intent_id, or business_profile_id.
+Supply the user_intent_id or business_profile_id during initial onboarding, and provide the user_id for all requests moving forward post-onboarding.

 Client Request